 AviClear delivers highly precise laser light that penetrates to the deeper depths of skin.
 AviClear will be in Australia in 2023.
 My prediction is that it will make LED treatments obsolete.

 What types of phototherapy treatments do specialists use to treat acne?

-Phototherapy is a well-documented treatment for many skin disorders, including acne.
+Acne LED treatments (phototherapy) is a well-documented treatment for many skin disorders, including acne.
 This treatment uses different machines to deliver specific wavelengths of light to acne lesions with the aim of destroying acne-causing bacteria.